Dartegnian/shell-scripts/README.md

 State-of-the-art, high-performant, Excel-spreadsheet-driven script to backup all my precious dotfiles without the need for me to manually transfer the configuration scripts to The Cloud™.

-Generally backs up configs that manually need to be copied (for now), like NPM packages, system packages.
+Generally backs up configs that manually need to be copied (for now), like NPM packages, and system packages.

 ### Maim screenshot taker
 Takes a screenshot with `maim` with `--screen`/`-s`, `--screen-temp`/`-t`, `--area`/`-a` as parameters.